 Harvesting Berries and Flowers

 Since we have established there is no fuchsia plant toxicity, it is safe to gather some berries and/or flowers and try them out.
 Berries often arrive towards the end of the summer, usually as the plant is still flowering.
 The effect is decorative and unique.
-Because plants keep flowering during fruiting, you can harvest berries at any time.
+Since plants keep flowering during fruiting, you can harvest berries at any time.

-Berries should be plump, smooth and fairly easy to twist off the stem.
+Berries should be plump, smooth, and fairly easy to twist off the stem.
 Alternatively, you can use scissors to snip them off.
 Wash the fruit and prepare it as you would like.
 The flowers are also edible.
 Harvest when fully open.
-Use the petals as a salad, garnish or frozen inside ice cubes for a pretty party drink.
+Use the petals as a salad, garnish, or frozen inside ice cubes for a pretty party drink.

 Eating fuchsia berries and flowers adds Vitamin C and many other nutrients to the table while brightening up all your dishes.

 One of the more popular things to do with the berries is to make it into a spreadable jam.
 The method is the same as most other berry jams.
-You can also bake them into scones, muffins, cakes and more.
+You can also bake them into scones, muffins, cakes, and more.
 Top them over pancakes or ice cream or add them to a fruit salad.
 Their mildly tart-sweet flavor brightens up meat dishes as a chutney.
 They also are great for just eating out of hand as a gardener’s handy snack.

 Take care of your plants and they will take care of you.
 Make sure your fuchsia plant is in part sun where the roots can stay cool.
 Feed with a high potash fertilizer in spring to increase flowers and, of course, fruits.